 Not at this time.
-If you plan to have 10 or more attendees, please contact email@example.com.
+We allow for (6) guests per graduate.
+If you plan to have more than (6) guests – please notify firstname.lastname@example.org (mailto:email@example.com).
 There is a balcony that can seat large groups, if necessary.

 What time do the graduates need to be on campus?

-Graduates need to be on campus and in their caps and gowns at 10:00 am.
+Graduates need to be on campus and in their caps and gown at 10:00 am.
 We meet in the McNally Smith Auditorium to have a group photo and go over the details.
-(Note: students who are having individual photos taken should be in room 70 by 9:00 am.)
+(Note: students who wish to have individual photos taken should be in room 70 by 9:00 am.)